-How to Install a Fireplace Mantel
+How to Install Wood Mantel on Brick Fireplace

-The beam itself is hollow core and comes with floating bolts but I’ve never had the best of luck with that type of fastener.
+The beam itself is hollow core and comes with floating bolts but Iโve never had the best of luck with that type of fastener.
 I opted for a more sturdy bracket design and used Cascade Iron Co. brackets – my brother’s business who helped me with this install.

-Mantel Supplies
+Fireplace Mantel Supplies

 - White Oak Wood Beam Mantel